Textless Speech-to-Speech Translation on Real Data: Conclusion

 \section{Conclusion}

 We present a textless S2ST system that can be trained with real target speech data.
-Key to the success is a self-supervised unit-based speech normalization process, which reduces variations in the target speech while retaining the lexical content.
+The key to the success is a self-supervised unit-based speech normalization process, which reduces variations in the multi-speaker target speech while retaining the lexical content.
 To achieve this, we take advantage of self-supervised discrete representations of a reference speaker speech and perform CTC finetuning with a pre-trained speech encoder.
-The speech normalizer can be trained with one hour of parallel speech data without the need of any human annotations and works for speech in different recording conditions.
+The speech normalizer can be trained with one hour of parallel speech data without the need of any human annotations and works for speech in different recording conditions and in different languages.
 We conduct experiments on the \vp~S2ST dataset and the mined speech data to empirically demonstrate its usefulness in improving S2ST system translation quality for the first time.
 In the future, we plan to investigate more textless approaches to improve model performance such as self-supervised pre-training.
-All the experiments and the ASR evaluation are conducted with public datasets or open-sourced models.
-We will release code in the future.
+All the experiments and ASR evaluation are conducted with public datasets or open-sourced models.